PouryaFahimi/Quiz-Leen/README.md

 ### Installation

-First clone the repository, then open home page with your favorite browser or run it using live sever and enjoy :)
+First clone the repository, then open home page with your favorite browser or run it using live server and enjoy :)

 ### Sections